 Meet the Innovate Now startups and find out more about the ideas, products and businesses that are being supported as we look to accelerate locally relevant AT solutions in Africa.

-A Kenyan company focused on Manufacturing assistive devices using technologies such as Internet of Things, artificial intelligence, and assistive software developments.
+Totosci holdings limited manufactures assistive devices using technologies such as Internet of things (IoT), artificial intelligence, and assistive software developments.
 Products include AlexCane, an assistive device that increases the mobility of people who are visually impaired.
 AlexCane detects both static and moving objects for visually impaired people reducing anxiety and increasing productivity, independence and mobility.
-There is also an option to provide real time location to better aid the user.

-Business-in-box youth-driven initiative that provides vision testing and fitting of eyeglasses in Kenya.
-Eye-testing and spectacle assembly kits are provided, with technical and business and soft skills to learn vision testing and eyeglasses fitting services.
+Business-in-a-box is a youth-driven initiative that provides vision testing and fitting of eyeglasses in Kenya.
+They also provide eye-testing and spectacle assembly kits, technical, business and soft skills to launch unemployed youth to vision testing and eyeglasses fitting services.